kartiksb1/expense-management-assignment3/README.md

 This application allows users to add expenses, list expenses within a date range, and delete expenses while enforcing validation and clean REST design principles.

 ---
+## REST Design Decisions
+- Used plural nouns (`/expenses`) as per REST conventions
+- Used DTOs to avoid exposing entities directly
+- Used query parameters for filtering instead of request body
+- Controllers contain no business logic; services handle processing

 ## 📌 Features